aimeeallen94/time-to-pause/README.md

 - At the bottom of the about page there is a form inviting users to complete it if they are interested in attending Mindfulness Classes.
     - Users are asked to fill in their name, email address and availability of when they would like to attend.
     - This form contains necessary validation and will not let a user proceed unless an email in the correct format is entered.
-    - When this is completed by a user it is visbile to the admin logged in on the admin page and so this can be actioned from there.
+    - When this is completed by a user it is visible to the admin logged in on the admin page and so this can be actioned from there.
 ![Mindfulness-Classes-Form](static/images/mindful-classes-form.png)

 ### Blog
-- The blog page is set up using Bootsraps cards with two cards per row and four cards per page.
+- The blog page is set up using Bootstraps cards with two cards per row and four cards per page.
 ![Blog-List](static/images/blog-list.png)
 - Each card contains an image for the specific blog post or a default image if none is uploaded with the blog post, the title of the blog post, an excerpt from the blog post, who the blog post is written by, when the blog post was wrote and how many likes the blog post has received also.
 - The title of the blog can be clicked by the user to bring them to the full blog so they can read all the content of the blog post.